Dr Matthew Butlin

 Dr Butlin is also a part-time Senior Associate of ACIL Allen Consulting.
 There are strict protocols in place with the South Australian Government to avoid any conflicts of interest between this role and his concurrent role as the Chair of the SAPC.

-In addition, he is currently the national President of the Economic Society of Australia and an honorary Enterprise Professor at Melbourne University’s Melbourne Institute of Applied Economic and Social Research.
+In addition, he was the national President of the Economic Society of Australia from 2013-2019 and is an honorary Enterprise Professor at Melbourne University’s Melbourne Institute of Applied Economic and Social Research.
 He was made a Honorary Fellow of the Economic Society of Australian in 2019 and is a former honorary Professorial Fellow at the Monash Business School.

 Dr Butlin holds qualifications from the Massachusetts Institute of Technology and the Australian National University.